Aszeal/School_District_Analysis/README.md

 ![District Analysis](https://github.com/Aszeal/School_District_Analysis/blob/main/Resources/Math_and_Reading_scores1.png)

 ### Scores by School Spending
-- With the ninth grade scores gone, its effect was not great enough to change the school spending position.
+- With the ninth grade scores gone, its affect was not great enough to change the school spending position.
 It is still well positioned in it's category.

 **Figure 4:**